TLINDEN/config-general-mode/README.md

 align on the `=` character.
 Use <kbd>C-c C-/</kbd> to breakup a region with  long lines  into  shorter ones  using  backslash notation.
 Use
 <kbd>C-return</kbd> to visit an included file  or (when not on a link)
 insert a new line below the  current one, indent and move point there.
+Use <kbd>C-k</kbd>  to delete  lines, including continuation  lines or whole blocks.

 ### Customize